Khaleed/bubble-trouble/README.md

 # Bubble Trouble

 This is an implementation of the retro game Bubble Trouble.
 The player must shoot the bubbles before they collide with the player to complete each level.
 The bubbles randomly bounce around the screen.
 They all split into smaller bubbles when shot except the smallest one in the list of standard bubbles.
 There is a different scene and degree of difficulty for each level.
+You can play on https://khaleed.github.io/bubble-trouble.

 ## Approach